felixfontein/acme-certificate/README.md

-# letsencrypt
+# acme-certificate

 Allows to obtain certificates from Let's Encrypt with minimal interaction with the webserver.
 Most code is executed on the controller, and the account key is never send to the nodes.

 ## Description

-This is an [Ansible](https://github.com/ansible/ansible) role which uses [Let's Encrypt](https://letsencrypt.org/) to issue free TLS/SSL certificates for your server.
-This role requires Ansible 2.2 or newer and is based on the new [letsencrypt module](https://docs.ansible.com/ansible/latest/letsencrypt_module.html) coming with Ansible.
+This is an [Ansible](https://github.com/ansible/ansible) role which can use any CA supporting the ACME protocol, such as [Let's Encrypt](https://letsencrypt.org/), to issue TLS/SSL certificates for your server.
+This role requires Ansible 2.5.1 or newer and is based on the new [letsencrypt module](https://docs.ansible.com/ansible/latest/letsencrypt_module.html) coming with Ansible.

 (If you prefer the [acme_compact](https://github.com/felixfontein/acme-compact) based version, you can check out the [acme_compact_version branch](https://github.com/felixfontein/letsencrypt-ansible/tree/acme_compact_version).)